Paying attention to the truth, in writing

 When I was five years old I stood alone one day at a round mahogany table in our living room.
 I placed a sheet of paper on the table and with a pencil I printed firmly in block letters: A LITTLE GIRL.
 I heard my mother coming and took up the paper to leave, because I knew that I needed to be alone to write a true story.
 A LITTLE GIRL remained imprinted in the table’s leatherette top.
 Seventy years later the table sits in my nephew’s home, and my first story’s title remains there: the promise of telling what matters most.

-Publications and Awards:
+Other Publications and Awards:

 “The Embrace” was published in Bottomfish (predecessor of Red Wheelbarrow), Volume 19, Spring 1998, DeAnza College.